TobiasB4/ML_Project_1_Food-Vision/README.md

 ### Fine-Tuning Fitting:
 * Epochs: 100 (Used a larger number for early stopping call back)
 * 15% of validation dataset used for evaluation during training
-* Callbacks used: Tensorboard, Model Checkpoint and, early stopping
+* Callbacks used: Tensorboard, Model Checkpoint, and early stopping

 ## Final Accuracy of **77.7%** over less than 10 epochs